puregorill/JSC64/README.md

 Just start "main.html" in a browser, and the rest of it should be pretty self-explanatory.

+You can compile the testfile or type something yourself in the left text field.

 If you want to run the generated assembly code (it is kind of ACME style), then I recommend to copy and paste it into C64Studio.
 From there you can build the binary code and run it directly with e.g. the C64 emulator VICE.
 Both can be found with a few mouse clicks via google.

 C64 Studio: The C64 Studio is a handy Commodore development system for Windows on the PC, developed by Georg Rottensteiner.